michaellenaghan/go-pool/README.md

 - `Put()` calls hand off objects directly to waiting `Get()` calls, if there are any; in other words, objects move directly from `Put()` to `Get()` without passing through the ring buffer
 - Waiting `Get()` calls are served on a FIFO (first in, first out) basis

-Code is available at [github.com/michaellenaghan/go-pool](https://github.com/michaellenaghan/go-pool).
+The code is available at [github.com/michaellenaghan/go-pool](https://github.com/michaellenaghan/go-pool).

-Documentation is available at [pkg.go.dev/github.com/michaellenaghan/go-pool](https://pkg.go.dev/github.com/michaellenaghan/go-pool).
+The documentation is available at [pkg.go.dev/github.com/michaellenaghan/go-pool](https://pkg.go.dev/github.com/michaellenaghan/go-pool).

 ## Installation